marionettejs/backbone.marionette/docs/marionette.region.md

 // render and display the view MyApp.mainRegion.show(myView);

-// closes the current view
+// destroys the current view MyApp.mainRegion.destroy();
-MyApp.mainRegion.close();
 ```

 If you replace the current view with a new view by calling `show`,
-by default it will automatically close the previous view.
+by default it will automatically destroy the previous view.
-You can prevent this behavior by passing `{preventClose: true}` in the options
+You can prevent this behavior by passing `{preventDestroy: true}` in the options
 parameter.
 Several events will also be triggered on the views; see
 [Region Events And Callbacks](#region-events-and-callbacks) for details.